NielBuys/NCompPOS/README.md

 Mysql needs to be installed and working before install.
 Run Install file.

+# Development environment requirements
+- Delphi 2009 (Newer versions of Delphi should work.)
+Extra Components for Delphi
+- JEDI Visual Component Library (JVCL). http://jvcl.delphi-jedi.org/
+- Quick report for Delphi
+- Rave Report for Delphi
+- RemObjects AnyDAC components
+- more components in the "Components for Delphi" folder.

 # Contact
 For support you can create an issue on GitHub or fill in the form on our Website. http://www.ncomp.co.za/index.php/contact-us/contact-us.